-Drop a good dollop of cumin sour cream on the top of the melted cheese inside the tortilla.
+First, drop a good dollop of cumin sour cream on the top of the melted cheese inside the tortilla.

-4. Put as much salsa around the egg as you need and want.
+Lastly, put as much salsa around the egg as you need and want.
 Put a spoonful on top of the egg for good measure.

-That’s it — you are ready to roll.
+This fun recipe for cheddar jalapeño huevos rancheros in tortilla cups puts this spicy egg and tomato dish in easy to make little tortilla bowls!That’s it — you are ready to roll.
 I served these up to the Southern husband with a fork and knife, but we looked at the tortilla cups, looked at each other, looked back at the cups, and picked them up with our hands.
 It was messy and delicious and fun.